 After configuring FortiVoice, you will need to configure your own property management software (PMS) and ensure it is properly connected to FortiVoice.
 FortiVoice, in this manner, acts as a supplement.
 Consult your property management software manual for more details.

-A Hotel management license is required for this configuration.
+FortiVoice requires a hotel management license for this configuration.